782618297/io_scene_scs/Animation-System.md

 2. **Static loop animations** used by so called "mover" objects.
 Movers can be placed all around the game world with the help of map editor.
 Examples for mover objects are: windmills, pedestrians, animals etc. To create your own mover you should create new "def/world/mover.<id_of_your_mod>.sii" file and define mover in there by the template from original "def/world/mover.sii" file.
 > NOTE: Special type of movers named "walkers" can also use forward movement in their animation which can be animated as movement of skeleton object on Y axis.

 Regardless on the usage of the SCS Animation, creation pipeline within Blender Tools is the same for both above types.
-To create SCS Animation you will have to use standard Blender procedure of armature creation and pose rigging and then set it up in SCS Animations panel.
-It is also important to know, that only: location, rotation and scale manipulation of bones will be exported during SCS Animation export.
+To create SCS Animation you will have to use standard Blender procedure of [armature creation](http://www.blender.org/manual/rigging/armatures.html#armatures), [vertices skinning](http://www.blender.org/manual/rigging/skinning/obdata.html#vertex-groups) and [bones animating](http://www.blender.org/manual/animation/introduction.html).
+Afterwards you will also have to set up SCS Animation in SCS Animations panel.

+Very important to know is that only: location, rotation and scale manipulation of bones will be exported during SCS Animation export, anything else will be ignored even if it will be animated and played inside Blender.

 # SCS Animations Panel